Tornikeramazashvili/algorithms/README.md

 Feel free to learn from, share, and use this information in your own projects or however you see fit.

+We start with Big O notation to analyze the performance of an algorithm, and compare how algorithms scale with input size, ensuring they are efficient, scalable, and effective, among other factors.

 ## Folders and Files Sequence

 **1. Big O Notation**: This folder contains resources related to Big O notation, including explanations and examples.